The Simulation Package

 The archive is a 'zip' file which will unpack (using some variant of the 'unzip' program -- available for all operating systems) into a single NIMROD folder, which you can place anywhere.
 You'll need a little under 500K of disk space to hold it.

-This is one of the most advanced — and under used! — operating systems currently available.
-On a personal note, I find it the most congenial environment to work in, so it was the only choice for this project.
+BeOS was one of the most advanced — and under used! — operating systems available.
+On a personal note, I (still) find it the most congenial environment to work in, so it was the only choice for this project.